CodeAndCake/AppsFromScratch/misc/observations.md

 * Using visual cues to move conversations forward
 * Need to emphasise that we are teaching simplified templates for prototyping purposes - managing expectations
 * Need to explain that the app-building process is extensive and takes a lot of work, a long process
-* Emphasise how important it is to be able to build great, fully thought through prototypes to be able to have informed conversations with designers, developers, partners etc
+* Emphasise how important it is to build great, fully thought-through prototypes to be able to have informed conversations with designers, developers, partners etc

 ### Action points